-The cost of visas is not included in the price of each tour.
+The cost of visas is NOT included in the price of your tour.

 Approximately eight weeks prior to your departure we will mail you the requisite supporting documentation for your visa application together with the relevant embassy contact details and the name of our visa handling company.

-Of the countries we plan to visit in this programme presently Russia, Belarus, India, Burma, Iran, Uzbekistan and Turkey require visas to be obtained in advance.
+Of the countries we plan to visit in this programme presently Russia, Belarus, India, Uzbekistan and Turkey require visas to be obtained in advance.
 The USA requires advance ESTA authorisation.

 How am I protected financially?

 The Cultural Experience is a member of the Travel Trust Association (TTA) which provides a very secure form of financial protection as your money is placed into an independent trust account on your behalf – and we cannot draw on it until your holiday is completed.
 Our membership number is U6964 and you can find more information about the TTA here.